Upper GI x-ray

 Doctors take special care during x-ray exams to use the lowest radiation dose possible while producing the best images for evaluation.
 National and international radiology protection organizations continually review and update the technique standards radiology professionals use.

 Modern x-ray systems minimize stray (scatter) radiation by using controlled x-ray beams and dose control methods.
 This ensures that the areas of your body not being imaged receive minimal radiation exposure.

-What are the limitations of Upper Gastrointestinal (GI) Tract Radiography?
+What are the limitations of an upper GI?

 Mild irritation of the lining of the stomach or esophagus is difficult to detect, as well as ulcers smaller than 1/4 inch in diameter.
 The test will detect larger ulcers.
 It can also suggest the presence of underlying infection with the bacterium, Helicobacter pylori, the most common cause of ulcers; but additional noninvasive tests such as a blood test or breath test may be required to confirm this infection.
 Finally, biopsies of any abnormal areas cannot be performed with this test.

 Which test, procedure or treatment is best for me?